CBD and Dogs Studies: What Clinical Trials or Scientific Studies Have Been Performed?

 A group of researchers from Colorado State University are focusing on learning more about CBD oil as a viable treatment for epilepsy in dogs.
 For 24 weeks, dogs that experience at least two seizures a month will receive either CBD oil treatment or a placebo.
 Preliminary results released in July of 2018 have shown that a surprising 89% of the dogs studied showed a drop in regular seizures.
 The study is a double blind, placebo controlled test.
 17

-CSU Study on CBD for Safety & Delivery Method
+Study #5: CBD Safety & Delivery Method (Colorado State University)

 In 2016, Colorado State University completed work on a pharmacokinetic & safety study of CBD in healthy dogs that was the first to demonstrate the compound was measurable in the blood.
 The study suggests that CBD usage in dogs is safe enough to warrant studies in a clinical population.
 24